easydiffusion/easydiffusion/CONTRIBUTING.md

 Hi there, these instructions are meant for the developers of this project.

 If you only want to use the Stable Diffusion UI, you've downloaded the wrong file.

-Please download and follow the instructions at https://github.com/cmdr2/stable-diffusion-ui#installation
+In that case, please download and follow the instructions at https://github.com/cmdr2/stable-diffusion-ui#installation

 Thanks